chapel-lang/chapel/doc/rst/platforms/infiniband.rst

 ============================

-This document describes how to run Chapel across multiple machines in an InfiniBand cluster using GASNet-based communication.
-:ref:`readme-multilocale` describes general information about running Chapel in a multilocale configuration.
-The ofi communication layer can also be used on InfiniBand-based systems; see :ref:`readme-libfabric` for more information.
+This document describes how to run Chapel across multiple machines in an InfiniBand cluster.  :ref:`readme-multilocale` describes general information about running Chapel in a multilocale configuration.

 Avoiding Slow Job Launch
 ++++++++++++++++++++++++